DavisCYT/finance-scraper/README.md

-# finance-scraper
+# Stock Information Scraper
+This repository consists of :
-This is a scraper for the basic information, financial data and corporate structure of a stock from aastock.com and yahoofinance.com.
+A scraper of the basic information, financial data and corporate structure of a stock on aastock.com and yahoofinance.com.
+A auto-generator of the company profile docx file from scraped data.